kadampabookings/kbs3-aggregate/README.md

 * Run the configuration to test the server can connect to the database

-## 9/ Create the KBS3 Back-Office Runtime Configuration
+## 9/ Create the KBS3 Back-Office Runtime Configuration
 * Create a new 'Application' runtime configuration
 * Name: KBS3 Back-Office
 * Runtime: Java 17